wallacezichen/Find_the_Calories/README.md

 Above two tranformers are included in our preprocessor.
 Then, we used **LinearRegression** with the preprocessor created above.

-In order to prevent overfitting issues and find the best features to add into model, we used K-Fold Cross Validation.
+In order to discover overfitting or underfitting issues and find the best hyperparamter choice to add into model, we used K-Fold Cross Validation.
 (Details in Successful Exploration: 3.
 K-Fold Cross Validation)

 #### Unsuccessful Exploration